-This room has two three-foot single beds which can be bound together to make a Superking.
+This room has a Superking bed.
 Oak overmantel and south-facing view.
 Shares a bathroom with the Admiral’s Room.

 Freddy Markham was a pioneer in electrical engineering, founding his own firm in Chelmsford after working for Crompton Parkinson in Essex.
 Morland House was the third house in the north of England to generate its own electricity, installing a turbine in 1882, powered by the mill race.
 It can still be seen in the garden.
 Freddy also installed a ram pump in 1925 to deliver running water to the house from a garden spring, powered by the fall of the beck.

-Large bedroom with two three-foot beds which can be bound together to make a Superking, and bay window, plus a modern en-suite bathroom with bath and shower over.
+Large bedroom with a Superking bed, and bay window, plus a modern en-suite bathroom with bath and shower over.
 There is a connecting door to Minna’s Room (Sir Clements’ wife), about which more below.